 Undergraduate business schools may grant a specialized Bachelor of Business Administration (B.B.A.) program.
 This four-year, full-time bachelor’s degree builds on a general business core with math-oriented and analytical courses.
 It’s less broad than a Bachelor of Arts or Science in Business.
 Students focus on learning business principles to enter today’s competitive economy in management roles.
 Within a B.B.A., you’ll build leadership, decision-making, economic, and communication skills.
-The Bachelor of Business Administration is one of America’s most popular bachelor’s degrees conferred to 367,000 students in 2012.
+The Bachelor of Business Administration is one of America’s most popular bachelor’s degrees.
 Students select concentrations like accounting, marketing, management, human resources, finance, and real estate.

 Bachelor of Engineering (B.Eng.)

 Another sought-after bachelor’s degree is the Bachelor of Engineering (B.Eng.).
 This practice-oriented, professional program offers rigorous academics for learning the basics of engineering disciplines.
 B.Eng. degrees consist of a general science core, engineering major, and technical electives.
 Due to their intensity, some B.Eng. degrees require five years.
 Others will combine the bachelor’s program with a Master of Engineering for acceleration.
 Students focus on developing the teamwork, communication, constructive, and analytical skills to address society’s leading problems.
 Practical co-operative education is a common feature of B.Eng. programs.
 Universities grant the Bachelor of Engineering with majors like aerospace, civil, computer, electrical, mechanical, petroleum, and software engineering.

 Bachelor of Social Work (B.S.W.)